Medicine Lodge. Kansas – Making Peace With the Indians

 In the 1890s, dissension ran high in Medicine Lodge and in the surrounding country between cattlemen who wanted an open range and settlers who wanted to make homes, build fences, and till the soil.
 By 1900, however, the feud subsided, and soon, cattlemen owned great ranches to the south and west of town, and farmers raised their chickens and hogs, planted their gardens, and tilled the soil in the fertile valley along the river.

 Medicine Lodge continued to grow over the next several decades, even during the Depression and Dust Bowl years, becoming a shipping point for the vast wheat and cattle country to the south and west.
-In addition to agriculture, the town’s economy was also boosted by a gypsum mill where gypsum rock was mined in the hills west of the city.
+In addition to agriculture, the town’s economy was boosted by a gypsum mill where gypsum rock was mined in the hills west of the city.
 The gypsum was made into cement, and a fine grade of plaster was used for making molds and wall decorations.
 The mill furnished much of the plaster used in Federal buildings in Washington, D. C.

 Grand Hotel in Medicine Lodge, Kansas by Kathy Alexander.